 - 4. Once they are piping hot, take them out of the oven and cool slightly for 2 to 3 minutes before serving.
 Be careful.
 The fruit filling will be extremely hot.

 - 5. Add a generous amount of vanilla ice cream or whipped, and enjoy!

-How To Reheat Apple Pie In A Microwave
+How To Warm Up Apple Pie In A Microwave

 This kitchen appliance is the go-to device when it comes to defrosting and reheating leftovers.
 Unlike reheating in an oven, this method results in a rather soggy interior.

 Perhaps, this method is not the best, but it is the quickest one.
 Also, if you’re reheating a single slice, the oven method might be a little troublesome and time-consuming.
 In that case, microwaving is still a decent way.

 Here is how to warm up a slice of apple pie in a microwave.